dfinity/portal/docs/developer-docs/quickstart/hello10mins.md

 To stop the local deployment:

-1. In the terminal A, press Control-C to interrupt the local network process.
+1. In terminal A, press Control-C to interrupt the local network process.
-2. In the terminal B, press Control-C to interrupt the development server process.
+2. In terminal B, press Control-C to interrupt the development server process.
 3. Stop the local canister execution environment running on your local computer:

     ``` bash